neuroccm/neuroccm.github.io/publications.md

 permalink: /publications/
 ---

 The following are select publications reflecting my areas of interest and previous work.
-For a full listing of my publications in biology, medicine, computation, and astronomy please see the following (database) links:
+For a full listing please see the following (database) links:

 * [Google Scholar][HKScholar] – Medicine, Physiology, and Computational Biology/Biophysics